pavedroad-io/roadctl/README.md

 ### Generate an Application
 Will build your source code, test cases, integrations, documentation, and CI pipeline

-`$ roadctl create templates datamgr -f myNewService.yaml`
+`$ roadctl create blueprints datamgr -f myNewService.yaml`

 To compile and invoke the CI/CD pipeline enter: